crvaden/fenero/README.md

 # fenero
 A Python module for the Fenero Cloud Contact Center API

-Written and tested in python 3.5
+Written and tested in Python 3.5

 ## Usage